pa-dg/Sorting-Algorithm-Viz/README.md

 ## Background

-<h4>This applications is a JavaScript Data Visualization engine for visualizing various sorting algorithms.
-This application features few classic sorting algorithms including bubble sort, quick sort, and merge sort.
-In addition, an option to simulate two sorting algorithms adjacent to one another for audience interested in the comparison of their time and space complexity is provided.
-This application was built with a goal in mind of serving as a form of visual aid for developers, educators and students alike.</h4>
+This single web-application is a Sorting Algorithm Visualization engine for visualizing various sorting algorithms.
+This application sorts an unsorted array of numbers using a particular sorting algorithm which includes bubble sort, selection sort, and quick sort.
+This was developed because I struggled to visualize sorting algorithm in the beginning and had to draw it out for myself.
+Hence, I developed this to be used as a form of visual aid and for educational purposes.

 ## Implemented Sorting Algorithms

 - Bubble Sort
+- Selection Sort
 - Quick Sort
-- Merge Sort

 ## Functionalities & MVPs

 In Sorting Algorithm Visualizer, some of the features available to users include:

 - Sorting Visualizer
+- Compare Two Sorting Algorithm
+- Display runtime
 - Algorithm Selector
-- Random Input Generator
 - Adjustable Input Size and Speed
-- Ability to Start, Pause, and Reset
+- Ability to Start, Stop, and Reset

 In addition, this project will include: